 Had enough excitement for one day?
-Use any of these techniques to shut PowerPoint down:
+Use any of these techniques to shut down PowerPoint:

-- Click the Office button and then click the Exit PowerPoint button. - ✓ Click the X box at the top-right corner of the PowerPoint window. - ✓ Press Alt+F4.
+- Click the File tab to switch to Backstage View and then choose Exit from the menu. - ✓ Click the X box at the top-right corner of the PowerPoint window. - ✓ Press Alt+F4.